GreenMeteor/humhub-oauth/README.md

 > Notice: These are not for account creation, these are for connecting Social media accounts to your HumHub installation and logging in with them after.

 ## OAuth Install & Setup
-Once you've downloaded & uploaded the contents from both the Discord & Slack directories to `/protected/humhub/modules/user/authclient` add the following codes to your `common.php` file located in `/protected/config`.
+Once you've downloaded the contents upload the `/oauth/<social-login>/<social-login>.php` files to the `/protected/humhub/modules/user/authclient` directory.

 ## OAuth Index